smarty/changelog/cloud/international-autocomplete-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 0.8.15 - 2022-09-29

+CHANGES:

+- Resolve an issue with invalid result removal.
+- Do not return CAN results with an incomplete Postal Code.

 ## 0.8.14 - 2022-09-20

 CHANGES: